Sodom and Gomorrah

 The remaining three people went to the city of Zoar.
 Quickly, Lot worried that living in the city was a bad idea, so he decided to take his girls and live in a cave.

 The daughters conspire to have sex with their father.
 There are several interpretations of this act.
 In some Jewish tradition, this has been interpreted as tit for tat.
 Earlier Lot had offered up his daughters’ virginity and this episode was his punishment.
 Some have argued that Lot had chose to live in Sodom for all the great sinning he could do, and the incest was punishment.
-Others have said the girls thought the entire earth was destroyed, and they simply were trying to preserve the human race.
-This is problematic since they had been in Zoar after the destruction of the other cities.
+Others have said (and the Bible seems to support) the girls thought the entire earth was destroyed, and they simply were trying to preserve the human race.
+This is problematic since they had been in Zoar after the destruction of the other cities and had to know the destruction was not world wide.
 In any event, there was a need to ensure that the girls (whose descendants included the Moabites) were treated as innocent.
 Ruth came from their line and was part of the bloodline of David (and therefore Jesus).

 And the firstborn said unto the younger, Our father is old, and there is not a man in the earth to come in unto us after the manner of all the earth: Come, let us make our father drink wine, and we will lie with him, that we may preserve seed of our father.
 And they made their father drink wine that night: and the firstborn went in, and lay with her father; and he perceived not when she lay down, nor when she arose.
 And it came to pass on the morrow, that the firstborn said unto the younger, Behold, I lay yesternight with my father: let us make him drink wine this night also; and go thou in, and lie with him, that we may preserve seed of our father.
 And they made their father drink wine that night also: and the younger arose, and lay with him; and he perceived not when she lay down, nor when she arose.
 Thus were both the daughters of Lot with child by their father.
 And the first born bare a son, and called his name Moab: the same is the father of the Moabites unto this day.
 And the younger, she also bare a son, and called his name Benammi: the same is the father of the children of Ammon unto this day.